 - All platinum benefits as well as a personal visit from the chief executive officer, invitations to introduce speakers at AAUW events and welcome other Champions, and photo opportunities with keynote speakers at events

-Anonymous (1), Susan Barley, Alice Bartelt, Marla Kim and Robert Benziger, Julia Brown (AAUW board chair), June Carlson, Stephen Charles, Kimberly Churches (AAUW chief executive officer), Yvonne Condell, Kendra Davis, Tena Gallagher, Carolyn Garfein, Jane Goldsmith, Claudia Gray, Joan Harberson, Patricia Fae Ho, Judith Horan, Melody Jackson, Zakiya Khalfani, Karen and David Kirkwood, Sarah Maasz, Stephanie Malaney, Betsy McDowell, Marcia Lynn McKenzie, Mary Mostaghim, Carol Newnam, Elizabeth Parker, Diane Patton, Melody Robidoux, Frances Rozner, Barbara Scanlan, Martha Schumacher, Marjorie Sly, Mardy Stevens, Margaret Stotz, Ruth Sweetser, Paula Tallal, Louise Tolle, Diane Trombetta, Neola Waller, Molly Walsh, Sharon Westafer, David Wood, Krystyna Wulff, and Barbara Wyne
+Susan Barley, Alice Bartelt, Marla Kim and Robert Benziger, Julia Brown, June Carlson, Stephen Charles, Kimberly Churches, Yvonne Condell, Kendra Davis, Tena Gallagher, Carolyn Garfein, Jane Goldsmith, Claudia Gray, Emily Hackler, Joan Harberson, Carol Heintzelman, Patricia Fae Ho, Judith Horan, Karen and David Kirkwood, Sarah Maasz, Stephanie Malaney, Betsy McDowell, Virginia McGraw, Marcia Lynn McKenzie, Patricia Morgan, Mary Mostaghim, Carol Newnam, Elizabeth Parker, Diane Patton, Ann Pehle, Melody Robidoux, Frances Rozner, Barbara Scanlan, Martha Schumacher, Marjorie Sly, Mardy Stevens, Margaret Stotz, Ruth Sweetser, Paula Tallal, Louise Tolle, Diane Trombetta, Neola Waller, Molly Walsh, Katherine Weiss, Sharon Westafer, David Wood, Krystyna Wulff, and Barbara Wyne.

 AAUW Champions ambassadors are philanthropic leaders across the country who serve as the faces and voices of the program.